PoeWang13/NeighborConnecter/README.md

 # NeighborConnecter
+Choose a tile.
+Keeping your mouse pressed, hover over similar and neighbor tiles.
+When you release your mouse, if 3 or more tiles are selected, they will all be destroyed.
-Show it and it will be connected to its neighbor. İstediğiniz gibi kullanabilirsiniz.
+İstediğiniz gibi kullanabilirsiniz.
 Herhangi bir tavsiye, uyarı veya bug için 13yedecim13@gmail.com

 # Game_Manager
-Oyunu başlatan ve boardın büyüklüğüne karar veren scriptir. boardSize : Boardın büyüklüğünü belirlediğimiz değişkendir.
+Oyunu başlatan ve boardın büyüklüğüne karar veren scriptir.

+boardSize : Boardın büyüklüğünü belirlediğimiz değişkendir.

 # Canvas_Manager